AIR-DI/D2C/docs/tutorials/developer.rst

 - :meth:`_optimize_step`: it builds the optimizing schedule for the algorithm.
 Before implement this method, you should add the methods to optimize the network models in the algorithm, like :meth:`_optimize_q` and :meth:`_optimize_p` to build loss and optimize the Q net and policy net for one step respectively.
 In method  :meth:`_optimize_step`, you can use the defined optimize functions above to implement the algorithm.
 You can also update the target network here and collect the returned training information of each optimizing function.

-- :meth:`~d2c.models.base.BaseAgent.train_step`: this is the main API of the algorithm class.
+- :meth:`~d2c.models.BaseAgent.train_step`: this is the main API of the algorithm class.
 It has been defined in advance.
 Calling it to implement one step training of the algorithm.

 - :meth:`_update_target_fns`: it updates the parameters of the target network.
 The inputs are the pair of the source network(``torch.nn.Module``) and the target network(``torch.nn.Module``).

-- :meth:`~d2c.models.base.BaseAgent.print_train_info`: it is an API for calling to print the training information in training process.
+- :meth:`~d2c.models.BaseAgent.print_train_info`: it is an API for calling to print the training information in training process.

-- :meth:`~d2c.models.base.BaseAgent.write_train_summary`: it is an API for calling to log the training information using Tensorboard or Wandb.
+- :meth:`~d2c.models.BaseAgent.write_train_summary`: it is an API for calling to log the training information using Tensorboard or Wandb.

 - :meth:`_build_test_policies`: it builds the policy for testing using the class in module :ref:`d2c.utils.policies <policies-label>`.
 You can add new class in :ref:`d2c.utils.policies <policies-label>` as needed.

-- :meth:`~d2c.models.base.BaseAgent.save`: Call this API to save the trained models.
+- :meth:`~d2c.models.BaseAgent.save`: Call this API to save the trained models.
 You can save all the models of the algorithm as an entirety by saving the attribute ``_agent_module``.
 You can also respectively save the every model of the algorithm.

-- :meth:`~d2c.models.base.BaseAgent.restore`: Call this API to restore the trained models of the algorithm.
+- :meth:`~d2c.models.BaseAgent.restore`: Call this API to restore the trained models of the algorithm.

 Implement ``YOUR_ALGORITHM.py``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Inherit the base class :class:`~d2c.models.base.BaseAgent` and follow the following steps to add a new algorithm. **You can take the module :ref:`td3_bc <td3bc-label>` in d2c/models/model_free as reference.**
+Inherit the base class :class:`~d2c.models.BaseAgent` and follow the following steps to add a new algorithm. **You can take the module** :ref:`td3_bc <td3bc-label>` **in d2c/models/model_free as reference.**

 1. Determine the type of the algorithm and choose a folder in ``d2c/models`` to place the algorithm module file.
 The file should be named after the name of the algorithm, like ``td3_bc.py``.